ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     * README.md - this document
     * Doxyfile - the Doxygen configuration file

-##Supported platforms
+#Supported platforms
-Currently this project supports two major platforms: Linux and Mac Os X. It has been successfully build and tested on:
+This project supports two major platforms: Linux and Mac Os X. It has been successfully build and tested on:

 * **Centos 6.6 64-bit** - Complete functionality.
 * **Ubuntu 15.04 64-bit** - Complete functionality.
 * **Mac OS X Yosemite 10.10 64-bit** - Limited by inability to collect memory-usage statistics.

+**Notes:**

-There was only a limited testing performed on 32-bit systems so there is no gaurantee the software will work out of the box.
+1. There was only a limited testing performed on 32-bit systems.
+2. The project must be possible to build on Windows platform under [Cygwin](https://www.cygwin.com/).

+#External libraries
+_ToDo: Write this section_

-##Building the project
+#Building the project
 Building this project requires **gcc** version >= *4.9.1* and **cmake** version >= 2.8.12.2.
 The project can be build in two ways:

 + From the Netbeans environment by running Build in the IDE